BASENJI AFRICA DOG

 Basenjis in Ancient Egypt

 Egyptians are indeed counted among the oldest dog breeders in the world.
-Possible Basenjis were carefully bred as family dog or hunting companion.
-It is possible that by crossing dogs and jackals a basenji Type dog was created, probably the Tesem of Ancient Egypt.
-"Jackals and Basenjis do not mate except when under human influence, even if they might have ample opportunity for do so." ( Professor Dr. sc.
+It is possible but controversal that by crossing dogs and jackals a basenji type dog was created, probably the Tesem of Ancient Egypt.
+"Jackals and Basenjis do not mate except when under human influence, even if they might have ample opportunity to do so." ( Professor Dr. sc.
 Senglaub Wildhunde Haushunde Urania Vlg.)

 Basenjis beloved pets in the Ancient Egypt Stele des Iti